UMDF Approved Language

 ABOUT THE UMDF

 Founded in 1996, the United Mitochondrial Disease Foundation (UMDF) works to promote research and education for the diagnosis, treatment and cure of mitochondrial diseases and to provide support for affected individuals and families.
-Since its inception, the UMDF has funded more than $11 million in research, making it the leading non-governmental contributor of grants focused solely on mitochondrial disease.
+Since its inception, the UMDF has funded nearly $11.5 million in research, making it the leading non-governmental contributor of grants focused solely on mitochondrial disease.
 The UMDF, based in Pittsburgh, PA, is a national organization, represented around the world by thousands of members.
 For more information about mitochondrial disease or the UMDF, visit www.umdf.org